Nick WilsonView Profile

-Wilson Field, specialises in business turnaround and refinancing rather than general accountancy practice.
-Historically dealing with small and medium sized businesses.
-Its reputation has more recently attracted larger assignments in the SME sector.
-As well as, administrations of notable companies ranging from manufacturers to construction companies, hotels to hauliers.
+Wilson Field specialises in business turnaround and refinancing rather than general accountancy practice, historically dealing with small and medium-sized businesses.
+Its reputation has more recently attracted larger assignments in the SME sector, as well as administrations of notable companies ranging from manufacturers to construction companies, and hotels to hauliers.

-Latest research shows, over the last year.
-Wilson Field helped save more than 2,100 jobs and 190 businesses across the UK.
-As well as returning in excess of £9.8m to creditors nationwide through its offices.
+The latest research shows, over the last year, Wilson Field helped save more than 2,100 jobs and 190 businesses across the UK, as well as returning in excess of £9.8m to creditors nationwide through its offices.

 Nationally, the number of personal and company administrations has been in decline for several years.
 But Wilson Field has diversified its financial offering to companies as more businesses look to seek help in difficult times.

-He added; “It is still going to be difficult in the economy in the next year and global factors will continue to affect the rate of national recovery.
+“It is still going to be difficult in the economy in the next year, and global factors will continue to affect the rate of national recovery.